pjscruggs/slogcp/README.md

 > When your handler writes to `stdout`/`stderr` enabling async logging usually adds overhead without improving throughput.
 Prefer synchronous slogcp handlers for `stdout`/`stderr`, and reserve `slogcpasync` for file-backed or on-prem logging where disk I/O is the real bottleneck.

 ### Easy compatibility with other slog libraries
 Because slogcp is "just" a `slog.Handler` that writes JSON to an `io.Writer`, it slots into existing slog setups instead of replacing them.
-You still use `slog.New`, `slog.SetDefault`, `logger.With`, and request-scoped loggers, and you can compose slogcp with other slog-based tools like `masq` for redaction or `lumberjack` for file rotation without special adapters.
+You still use `slog.New`, `slog.SetDefault`, `logger.With`, and request-scoped loggers, and you can compose slogcp with other slog-based tools like `masq` for redaction or `timberjack` (the maintained lumberjack fork) for file rotation without special adapters.
 When you do write logs to files, the built-in `SwitchableWriter` and `Handler.ReopenLogFile` helpers let you cooperate with external rotation tools without rebuilding handlers or changing how the rest of your code logs.

 ## Quick Start